Incoming Master's Students

 3. Hop onto Campus Express: This is your one online stop for most student services at Penn: Student Health Services (SHS), Counseling and Psychological Services (CAPS), Residential Services, Graduate Student Center.

-4. Update your personal information on Penn In Touch: Emergency Contacts, email and postal mailing, personal information, etc.
+4. Update your personal information on Penn In Touch: Emergency Contacts, email and postal mailing, personal information, etc. Be sure to update your “learning from” address so we know what location you are studying from.

 5. Take a look at the Graduate Student Handbook.
 Get acquainted with the policies, academic options, engineering’s calendar, and student awards.
 Our student resources page has links to the Engineering Library, Penn Engineering’s Blog: Medium, and our dedicated Career Services team are on there too.
 Lots of useful information on there for your time here, so please take a stroll through and bookmark the page!
+Please also check out Penn’s Student Services page as well.

 6. Registration is through Penn In Touch.
 Programs should reach out to all incoming students regarding course registration at least a few months before the start of the semester.
 For a traditional Fall start, programs will be in touch no later than July 1.